Introduction to the

 Value Restrictions

-A value restriction may follow a role reference where the role is played by a value type, and this constrains the allowed values of that value type in this role.
-In addition to fact type definitions, a value or a value restriction may be applied include fact instances and inn derivations, where it has the obvious effect.
+A value restriction may follow a role reference where the role is played by a value type (or by an entity type ultimately identified by a single value type), and this constrains the allowed values of that value type in this role.
+In addition to fact type definitions, a value or a value restriction may be applied to fact instances and in derivations, where it has the obvious effect.

 In addition to the value restrictions that can apply to value types, a role played by a value type may be restricted to specified values or value ranges: